 - Summer: everything is green, the best representation of how plant life continues to take over the manmade structures.

 - Autumn: colorful fall foliage makes for nice photos, though rainy grey weather can create an especially dreary feeling.

-A Chernobyl tour is not for everyone.
+Chernobyl tours are not for everyone.
 My parents?
 Not so much.

-And anyone else interested in a totally unique, other-worldly travel experience.
+And anyone else interested in a unique, other-worldly travel experience.